V-Squared/V-Squared.github.io/plan/flow/writing/advanced-formatting.md

 # Advanced Table Formatting {#advanced-table-formatting}

 ## User Story {#user-story}
 As a **Reader of your Comparison Review** I very appreciate the colored comparison tables with the intuitive coloring of cell backgrounds: red = bad, yellow = so so , green = good.
 This speeds up my table reading significantly!
 And I can see pattern that otherwise I would have overlooked.
 These pattern proved most helpful in my decision making process.
-Just look at the table below and let it speak for itself!
+An example is worth a thousand words.
+Just look at the table below and let it speak for itself:

 {% include table id="table-comparison-all" %}